INTERNATIONAL PEACE ARCH

 USA

-On May 19, 1938, in honor of National Airmail Week, a special flight left from Blaine's Dierks Field.
+On May 19, 1938, in honor of National Airmail Week, a special flight left from Blaine's Dierks Field (airport).
 Blaine Postmaster W.V.
-Cowderoy invited everyone town citizen to participate by sending a picture postcard depicting the Peace Arch.
+Cowderoy invited every town citizen to participate by sending a picture postcard depicting the Peace Arch.

 1982